valentinoli/valentinoli/README.md

 ### Hi there 👋

-I currently work at Novo Nordisk where I create solutions to automatically generate vital clinical trial documents required for submission to regulatory authorities.
+I currently work at Novo Nordisk where I create solutions to automate the generation of clinical trial documents required for submission to regulatory authorities.

 I am also the author of the [Icelandic Bahá’í Web Library](https://bokasafn.bahai.is/).